crandmck/test/README.md

 ## Overview

-The StrongLoop zone library addresses several issues in Node application development:
+The StrongLoop Zone library addresses several issues in Node application development:

   * Stack traces are useless when an asynchronous function fails.